-If you like shrimp and grits, you will love my Easy Cheesy Parmesan Shrimp and Grits, which features wonderful creamy grits with Parmesan cheese topped with sautéed shrimp swimming in butter, garlic, and lemon juice.
+Easy Cheesy Parmesan Shrimp and Grits, features creamy grits with parmesan cheese topped with sautéed shrimp swimming in butter, garlic, and lemon juice.

 With a blog name like Grits and Pinecones, you would have thought this would have been one of my first posts.
 But as they say, better late than never!

 This recipe for Southern-style Easy Cheesy Parmesan Shrimp and Grits is one of my husband’s and my favorite dishes.
 It’s not only quick and easy, but it is delicious.
 It can be prepared in less than 20 minutes and makes a great weeknight dinner or a special entrée for guests.